7 Reasons Why I'm Short IBM

 5. Peers are not following IBM

-Credit goes to John Chambers, then CEO of Cisco for standing up and calling out IBM by name in an attempt to warn investors two years ago.
+Credit goes to John Chambers, then CEO of Cisco (NASDAQ:CSCO) for standing up and calling out IBM by name in an attempt to warn investors two years ago.
 "When we talk about the top five IT players, watch how disastrous the last 2.5 years have been where an HP and an IBM haven't had revenue growth for two to three years," he said at a conference in 2014, reported by Business Insider.

 What should alarm investors right now is how IBM seems to be alone on an island, without interest or support from its peer group.